hritvikgupta/hritvikgupta/README.md

 ### - I m Hritvik Gupta 😁 (Think, Develop and Deploy Thats my hobby)

-- Application developer with experience in developing android application using kotlin and java.
-Designed and coded from specifications, analyzed, evaluated and tested complex software apps.
+- Android Application developer with experience in developing android application using kotlin and java.
+Designed, Developed and Intergrate advanced android application with modern frameworks such as MVI, MVVM architecuture
 - Reserach Enthusatic person with strong research experience in Natural Language procssing and EEG.
-For my research papers follow me on Google scholar https://scholar.google.com/citations?hl=en&user=ShxBp2MAAAAJ&view_op=list_works&gmla=AJsN-F4736wr3RpZuzL3k6NAHNI7S3YJ_HdddA-jKQBRaXEvfiiw-5u8UxlmfVoPGG6h_XLBCoY3NPeSXF_0hIKm5zDXfRe0PAUOoCNlhn7HyhH8GDPy8ps
+For my research papers follow me on Google scholar
-- 🔭 I’m currently working on a advanced android developement alongside REST APIs.
+- 🔭 I’m currently working on advanced android developement frameworks and backend APIs.
-- 🌱 I’m currently learning Kotlin | Android Studio
+- 🌱 I’m currently learning JUnit| Android Studio
 - 👯 I’m looking to collaborate on more of Android projects.
-- 🤔 I’m looking for help with Tensorflow, Python and deep learning models
+- 🤔 I’m looking for help with Expresso, Dagger and Unit Testing.
 - 💬 Ask me about Any thing related to Android application development, deep Learning and Tensorflow
 - 📫 How to reach me: https://hritvikgupta.in/ and hritvik7654@gmail.com
 - ⚡ Fun fact: You Only need stackoverflow in order to be a software developer.